 Channels

 A channel is the I/O boundary — how a request gets to Zeno and how the reply goes back out.
-Slack today.
+Slack today; managed via the `zeno channel` CLI subtree.

 A channel is the I/O boundary of a Zeno profile: it is how the operator's request reaches the agent and how the agent's reply gets back out.
 The channel is not a tool the agent calls — it is the conversation itself.